 Enoree is a tiny town located in the state of South Carolina.
 With a population of 687 people and just one neighborhood, Enoree is the 211th largest community in South Carolina.
-Much of the housing stock in Enoree was built prior to World War II, making it one of the older and more historic towns in the country.
+Enoree has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Enoree is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Enoree is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Enoree is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Enoree who work in maintenance occupations (33.85%), food service (16.67%), and healthcare suport services (8.85%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.23% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.